TABLE OF CONTENTS

 • Water Supply, Sanitary Facilities, And Sewage Disposal: There should be consistent access to clean, potable drinking water, safe plumbing, and proper sewage drainage.

 • Home Structure Matters: The roof must still have at least three years of life left on it.
-Not only should your roof be resilient enough against moisture, but it should also free from any immediate maintenance needs.
+Not only should your roof be resilient enough against moisture, but it should also be free from any immediate maintenance needs.
 The house must also be free from mold and mildew, which can be found anywhere but are frequently found in basements and crawl areas.

 • Pest Control & Deterioration Checkup: The inspection team will also look for any potential deterioration due to termites or pests.
 This includes dry rot, which could lead to major structural issues within the home if not taken care of quickly.